ziweiwuzw/Personal-Homepage/_pages/about.md

 ---

-I am a third-year graduate student from [School of ECO-EVO](https://eco.sysu.edu.cn/), [Sun Yat-Sen University](https://www.sysu.edu.cn/sysuen/).
-My research interest includes genome evolution, bioinformatics, phylogenetic relationship, and machine learning.
+Hey👋 there, I'm a third-year grad student hailing from 📚[School of ECO-EVO](https://eco.sysu.edu.cn/), [Sun Yat-Sen University](https://www.sysu.edu.cn/sysuen/).
+My curiosity knows no bounds – I'm deeply captivated by the secrets of genome evolution, the enigmatic world of bioinformatics, the intricate art of deciphering phylogenetic relationships, and yes, even the wizardry of machine learning🧬💻!

-Under the guidance of Prof. KaYan Ma of [ABEL Lab](https://abel-sysu.github.io/en/) from [School of Ecology](https://eco.sysu.edu.cn/), Sun Yat-Sen University.
+Under the gracious guidance of Professor KaYan Ma from the [ABEL Lab](https://abel-sysu.github.io/en/) from [School of Ecology](https://eco.sysu.edu.cn/), Sun Yat-Sen University🌱🙏.
+So here's to science, discovery, and endless cups of coffee – let's make some breakthroughs together! ☕🔍🚀

 [CV](https://ziweiwuzw.github.io/Personal-Homepage/files/3.CV-ZoeWu.pdf) / [Email](mailto:ziweiw1998@gmail.com) / [Github](https://github.com/ziweiwuzw/)
 ---